When I was at Jaycar buying the solar panel I was also offered a deal on a 100 Ah SLA battery and battery box. I declined.

 Can deliver very high currents.

 May explode if roughly treated, or shorted, or charged too quickly, or over charged, or over discharged.
+Explosion may result in release of toxic smoke and sometimes flames.

 Better cycle life than SLA for the same depth of discharge.